 The content of this article is based on my personal opinion and should not be considered financial advice.
 The information should never be used without first assessing your own personal and financial situation, and conducting your own research.
 You may wish to consult with an authorised financial adviser before making any investment decisions.

 Remember, Bitcoin and other cryptocurrencies are highly volatile and speculative investments.
 Only invest money you can afford to lose.
-Money King will not be liable for any losses incurred as a result of following this article.
+Money King NZ will not be liable for any losses incurred as a result of following this article.